Visual Studio Game Development With Unity and Perforce

-Unity is one of the leading game engines and is embraced by a global development community.
+Unity is one of the most popular game engines and is embraced by a global development community.
 It’s easy to install and easy to get started.
 At the same time, it has incredible depth, documentation, and great support that lets you build the world-class, highly successful game you envision.

 Each one of these tools is popular and powerful as a stand-alone solution.
 Version control is the foundation for your game.
 And when combined with Visual Studio and Unity, you get a world-class toolset.
 The possibilities are almost limitless.

-Microsoft offers an integration for Unity that’s built into Visual Studio 2017.
-With this integration, you can create and edit Unity scripts inside Visual Studio and save them in Helix Core.
+Microsoft and Perforce offer integrations for Unity.
+With these integrations, you can create and edit Unity scripts inside Visual Studio and save them in Helix Core.
 Visual Studio lets you debug Unity scripts, so you can quickly identify issues in your game by setting breakpoints and inspecting variables and expressions.
 And Helix Core ensures that you always get the latest file, fast.

 Get Started With Free Video Game Development Software

 Everything described is seamless to setup.
-Use Visual Studio as the integration point, and the three tools work together out of the box.
+Use Visual Studio as the integration point, the three tools work together out-of-the-box.